AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ---
-title: Revised patches for Google Maps access loss on all Adobe Commerce versions
+title: Revised patches for [!DNL Google Maps] access loss on all Adobe Commerce versions
 description: 'This article provides a fix for Adobe Commerce merchants who are not compatible with any recent Google Maps versions from 3.54+.'
 feature: Install, Upgrade
 role: Developer